Find a Specialist Near You

 Access to Cutting-Edge Clinical Trials Close to Home

 Our physicians support numerous cancer-specific clinical trials, meaning you may have access to new and potentially promising treatments that aren't available elsewhere.

 About Pancreatic Cancer

 Although the exact cause of pancreatic cancer is unknown, there are several factors that may increase the risk of developing it, including:

 - Family history of genetic syndromes that can increase cancer risk

 - Family history of pancreatic cancer

-- Upper abdomen pain that radiates to your back
+- Pain in the upper abdomen that radiates to the back

 - Appetite loss or unintended weight loss